 In other words, do they provide systems, people and resources that can be integrated as a one-stop option?
 Not all senior living management companies are able to cover the full spectrum of operating disciplines.
 The right management company creates efficiencies in how sponsors and boards access resources for communities to deliver the best results and highest value.
 Outsourcing services and using various vendors can incorporate different cultures that aren’t aligned.
 It can lead to inefficiencies and a lack of synergy.

 Tip: Partner with a management company offering comparative data that enables you to make better decisions.
 It’s important to review fiscal and performance metrics of other senior living communities in your market, trends across the industry and key indicators to drive financial success.
-Read 5 helpful steps from my colleague Mike Andreasen and learn about a tool we use at Life Care Services, An LCS® Company, the Insight Dashboard™.
+Read about five helpful steps and learn about a tool we use at Life Care Services, An LCS Company, the Insight Dashboard™.

 - What is your approach to strategic planning?